imsanjeevkumar/Task1/Prometheus_and_Grafana-Setup.md

 **Monitoring AWS EKS using Prometheus and Grafana**

+**The process of configuring Prometheus and Grafana for monitoring AWS EKS.
+By integrating these tools, you can effectively track metrics, set alerts, and visualize data, ensuring optimal performance for your EKS cluster | Monitoring AWS EKS using Prometheus and Grafana.**

 **What is Amazon EKS?**

 Amazon EKS (Elastic Kubernetes Service) is a managed Kubernetes service provided by Amazon Web Services (AWS).
 It simplifies the process of deploying, managing, and scaling containerized applications using Kubernetes on AWS infrastructure.